adityaranjan2005/test/hfefhs.md

 - For subarray `[1, 2, 2, 3, 4, 2]`, only elements `2` and `4` will be kept.
 Hence, `answer[1] = 2 + 2 + 2 + 4 = 10`.
 - For subarray `[2, 2, 3, 4, 2, 3]`, only elements `2` and `3` are kept.
 Hence, `answer[2] = 2 + 2 + 2 + 3 + 3 = 12`.
 ```

+This Markdown format now has consistent structure, and you can directly copy-paste it for use.